 - C. The Chief may obtain an additional opinion from a licensed physician or psychologist in order to substantiate the nature of the injury and/or establish conclusively that the injury qualifies for injury leave as defined in this section.
-Should this additional opinion be necessary, it shall be paid for by the City. - D. Upon exhaustion of injury leave, a member may use sick leave or other available paid leave. - E. In lieu of injury leave under this Article, an employee may be permitted or required to work light duty.
+Should this additional opinion be necessary, it shall be paid for by the City. - D. Upon exhaustion of injury leave, a member may use sick leave or other available paid leave. - E. In lieu of or in addition to injury leave under this Article, an employee may be permitted or required to work light duty in accordance with Article 36 of the Agreement.